shankar-create/Offensive-Labs/README.md

 # Offensive-Labs
-Detailed reports of the labs which I did related to offensive security and forensics.
+Detailed reports of the labs which I did related to offensive security and remidiating it.